-When the investee company is an insurance enterprise, disclosure shall also include its location, utilization of funds and gains and losses thereon, provision of reserves and reserve amounts, premium revenues and their ratio to those of the investor Enterprise, and insurance claims and payment and their ratio to those of the investor Enterprise.
+When the investee company is an insurance enterprise, disclosure shall also include its location, utilization of funds and gains and losses thereon, provision of reserves and reserve amounts, premium revenues and their ratio to those of the investor Non-life Enterprise, and insurance claims and payments and their ratio to those of the investor Non-life Enterprise.
+(2) Any of the following major transactions with an investee company in mainland China that occur directly or indirectly through a third region, and their prices, payment terms, and unrealized gains or losses: 1.
+Mutual transactions in core business areas, such as acceptance of insurance as contracts for the investee company as the proposer, the amount of such transactions and their percentages, and the end-of-period balances of related payables and receivables and their percentages.

-- (2) Any of the following major transactions with an investee company in mainland China that occur directly or indirectly through a third region, and their prices, payment terms, and unrealized gains or losses: - 1.
-Mutual transactions in core business areas, such as acceptance of insurance as contracts for the investee company as the proposer, the amount of such transactions and their percentages, and the end-of-period balances of related payables and receivables and their percentages. - 2.
-Property transaction amounts and gains or losses thereon. - 3.
-Maximum financing balance, end-of-period balance, interest rate range, and total current-period interest. - 4.
-Other transactions having a material impact on current gains or losses or financial status, such as provision or receipt of labor services.
-When the amount or balance of a transaction under sub-items 1-4 above reaches 10 percent or more of the total amount or balance for the same transactions of the given Enterprise, it shall be presented separately; other transactions may be presented as aggregate amounts. - (3) When an Enterprise recognizes gains or losses on investments or prepares consolidated financial statements for an investee company in China using the equity method, it shall do so based on a financial report of the investee company audited and certified by an international auditing firm with a cooperative relationship with the ROC accounting firm.
+2. Property transaction amounts and gains or losses thereon.

+3. Maximum financing balance, end-of-period balance, interest rate range, and total current-period interest.

+4. Other transactions having a material impact on current gains or losses or financial status, such as provision or receipt of labor services.
+When the amount or balance of a transaction under sub-items 1-4 above reaches 10 percent or more of the total amount or balance for the same transactions of the given Non-life Enterprise, it shall be presented separately; other transactions may be presented as aggregate amounts.
+(3) When a Non-life Enterprise recognizes gains or losses on investments or prepares consolidated financial statements for an investee company in China using the equity method, it shall do so based on a financial report of the investee company audited and certified by an international auditing firm with a cooperative relationship with the ROC accounting firm.

-- (4) For a China branch of an Enterprise, its location, outward remittances of operating funds, capital allocation and related profits and losses, method of provision of reserve funds and reserve fund amounts, its premium revenues and their ratio to those of the parent company, its insurance claims and settlements and their ratio to those of the parent company, and profits and losses. - (5) For a foreign branch of an Enterprise transacting reinsurance business with a branch of a foreign insurance enterprise in the mainland area or a foreign branch of a mainland-area insurance enterprise, the name of the company and reinsurance premium revenues or outward payments. - (6) For a foreign branch of an Enterprise insuring mainland-China-area citizens, juristic persons, groups, or other institutions in a foreign country, the insured's name and the premium revenue shall be disclosed for any major transactions. - 4.
-Notes to consolidated financial statements must also disclose the information required under subparagraphs 1-3, provided that exemption from the requirements of subparagraph 2 may apply when neither total assets nor operating revenues of the investee company reach 10 percent of those of the investor Enterprise, or when the investor Enterprise directly or indirectly controls the personnel, finances, or operations of the investee company.
-When transactions disclosed by an Enterprise in accordance with the above provisions have been offset in the consolidated financial statement, an appropriate explanatory note shall be added.
+(4) For a China branch of a Non-life Enterprise, its location, outward remittances of operating funds, capital allocation and related profits and losses, method of provision of reserve funds and reserve fund amounts, its premium revenues and their ratio to those of the parent company, its insurance claims and settlements and their ratio to those of the parent company, and profits and losses.

+(5) For a foreign branch of a Non-life Enterprise transacting reinsurance business with a branch of a foreign insurance enterprise in the mainland area or a foreign branch of a mainland-area insurance enterprise, the name of the company and reinsurance premium revenues or outward payments.

+(6) For a foreign branch of a Non-life Enterprise insuring mainland-Chinaarea citizens, juristic persons, groups, or other institutions in a foreign country, the insured's name and the premium revenue shall be disclosed for any major transactions.

+4. Notes to consolidated financial statements must also disclose the information required under subparagraphs 1-3, provided that exemption from the requirements of subparagraph 2 may apply when neither total assets nor operating revenues of the investee company reach 10 percent of those of the investor Non-life Enterprise, or when the investor Non-life Enterprise directly or indirectly controls the personnel, finances, or operations of the investee company.
+When transactions disclosed by a Non-life Enterprise in accordance with the above provisions have been offset in the consolidated financial statement, an appropriate explanatory note shall be added.